-As a result, injustices in state court carry over to federal court.
+As a result, injustices in state courts carry over to the federal courts.

 SCOTUS has placed limits on the application of the Rooker-Feldman Doctrine in lower federal courts to avoid abuse of the precedent.
-They need to address certain problem that arise in bankruptcy court.
-Unfortunately, bankruptcy judges and trustees often ignore the right of Pro se litigants to object to the size of claims attributable to errors, misconduct or perjuries in state court.
+They need to address certain problems that arise in bankruptcy court.
+Unfortunately, bankruptcy judges and trustees often ignore the right of pro se litigants to object to the size of claims attributable to errors, misconduct, or perjuries in state court.

 Pro se litigants are often forced to seek protection in bankruptcy court.

 Debtors in bankruptcy court often ask the judge and the trustee to investigate their objections to the size of claims attributable to fraud, misconduct, or perjuries by plaintiffs in state courts that were ignored or concealed by municipal, county, or state officials, including the judiciary.